The AIMS Executive Committee

 The History of AIMS

 AIMS was formed in 1997 with a group of 10 schools and was registered with the Registrar of Societies on 4th November 1998, under Section 7 of the Societies Act 1966.
-In 2013, the membership has increased to 23 international schools all across Malaysia.
+In 2017, the membership increased to 30 international schools across Malaysia.

 What is AIMS?